 BACKGROUND

-This Plan Element and Chapter 18.21 of the OMC are the result of an update of the City’s original 1991 SMP.
+This Plan Element and Chapter 18.21 of the OMC resulted from an update of the City’s original 1991 SMP.
 The update process began in 2006 as a cooperative inter-governmental process between Okanogan County and incorporated municipalities therein.
 The process, funded with grants from the Department of Ecology, included the formation of a Shoreline Advisory Group (SAG), a Technical Advisory Group (TAG) and a team of consultants who provided the facilitation, planning and scientific analysis required for preparation of a draft Regional SMP.

-The Okanogan County Regional SMP never made it past the preliminary draft stage as the County and cities and towns began going in different directions with Omak selecting to continue working with the other municipalities in Okanogan County on completion and refinement of the draft based on early comments from the Department of Ecology.
+The Okanogan County Regional SMP never made it past the preliminary draft stage as the County and cities and towns began going in different directions with Omak electing to continue working with the other municipalities in Okanogan County on completion and refinement of the draft based on early comments from the Department of Ecology.

 The City’s Planning Commission then conducted a thorough review of the complete Draft Cities and Towns SMP tailoring it for Omak and addressing additional comments from the Department of Ecology.
-After public hearings before the Planning Commission and City Councils, an updated SMP was officially submitted to Ecology in June of 2011.
+After public hearings before the Planning Commission and City Council, an updated SMP was officially submitted to Ecology in June of 2011.
 However, due to miscommunication, the City’s submittal was not recorded and a staff change occurred.
-As a result, a new round of discussions and revisions ensued which concluded with this Shoreline Management Section of the City of Omak Comprehensive Plan and Chapter 18.21 Shorelines in the Omak Municipal Code.
+As a result, a new round of discussions and revisions ensued which concluded with adoption of this Shoreline Management Section of the City of Omak Comprehensive Plan and Chapter 18.21 Shorelines in the Omak Municipal Code.

 SHORELINE CHARACTERIZATION

-Omak’s shoreline areas run from RM 35 near the northern boundary of the Urban Growth Area downstream to RM 27.5 at the city of Okanogan’s northern limits and UGA at Shellrock Point.
+Omak’s shoreline area runs from RM 35 near the northern boundary of the Urban Growth Area downstream to RM 27.5 at the city of Okanogan’s northern limits and UGA at Shellrock Point.
 The river through Omak takes on a variety of characteristics ranging from free flowing and complex along the southern reaches, to a more simplified channel armored by Corps of Engineers levees through the core of the city.
 Topographic gradients are extreme along the banks through the central portion of the city.
-In the southern portion, city owned property known as Aston Island supports active side channels that contain robust wetlands.
-Travelling upstream, this wilder portion gives way to a constrained portion where a flood control levees line both sides of the shoreline through the downtown, where uses include residential and commercial developments.
+In the southern portion, low lying private and tribal properties and city owned property known as Aston Island support active side channels that contain robust wetlands.
+Travelling upstream, this wilder portion gives way to a constrained portion where a flood control levees line both sides of the shoreline through the downtown, where uses include residential, recreational and commercial developments.
 Riparian vegetation is somewhat established between the armored banks and the OHWM throughout this reach.
-The Omak Eastside Park and Stampede Grounds is an important cultural site in this zone.
+The Omak Eastside Park and Stampede Grounds is an important recreational and cultural site in this zone.
 Public access exists at the Stampede Grounds as well as at Aston Island and Pioneer Park.

 The northern reaches of shoreline through Omak’s UGA contain rural residential development in the floodplain amidst a unique landscape pocked by massive boulder deposits.
 The northern portion has limited public access and varying vegetative widths.